 Restricted Area Considerations

-Main Trail Route on the Map
+Main Trail Route on the Manaslu Circuit Map

-Starting point: Machha Khola/Soti Khola
+Starting Point: Machha Khola / Soti Khola

 Middle Section: Jagat, Deng, Namrung, and Samagaon